UofA-EEE-LAUS/3D-scanning-environment-detection/README.md

 # Project Description
 From the Raspberry Pi, a suite of sensors that detect range will be used.
 This includes an ultrasonic sensor, a laser sensor, an IR sensor, and a ZX range sensor.
-As Raspberry Pi is used, an Analogue to Digital Converter may be used to convert the analogue signals from the sensor suite, to a digital version, such that the Raspberry Pi can use it.
-The Acceleration, and angular acceleration are obtained from the IMU.
-The distance to object will then be passed through a filter to obtain a more appropriate reading, and sent to be packaged.
-The reading from the camera at that timestamp will also be output, this can either be in the form of a singular colour pixel, a smaller macro shot, or the whole frame.
+The Acceleration, angular velocity, and magnetic field are obtained from the IMU.
+This information is then fused with a complementray filter.
+The distance to object will then be passed through a filter to obtain a more appropriate reading.
+All of this data will be packaged together to be sent as environmental data to be used by other modules.

 # Scanning Elements
 IMU and Distance Fusion